Workplace strategy: Components and aims

+Decision-making is a critical aspect of nursing practice that requires competence and expertise.
+Competent decision-making can improve patient outcomes and promote a positive work environment.
+Therefore, implementing a strategy that enhances competence in decision-making can bolster successful practices identified in the work environment assessment.
+One strategy to enhance competence in decision-making is by implementing simulation-based education.
+Simulation-based education is an evidence-based practice that promotes experiential learning, which is crucial for enhancing competence in decision-making (Koukourikos et al., 2021).
+Simulation-based education can enhance critical thinking and decision-making, ultimately improving patient outcomes.

+Another approach that can be performed to bolster successful practices in the work setting is to clarify expectations regarding clinical practices in order to improve autonomy.
+Autonomy refers to nurses' level of independence and control in their practice.
+Clarifying expectations about clinical practice ensures that nurses understand their roles, responsibilities, and scope of practice.
+This promotes autonomy, improves job satisfaction, and reduces burnout.
+Research by Evans & Suklun (2017) revealed that implementing a clinical practice guideline improved nurses' autonomy and reduced burnout.
+The guideline provided clear expectations about clinical practice, ensured consistency in care, and promoted reflective practice.

 With the fourth industrial revolution, people have questioned the relevance of physical workspace and workplace strategy as team may work remotely outside an office space.
 The meaning and purpose of work spaces is changing to align with the organisation's growth strategy.
+Following the COVID-19 pandemic, workplace strategies have paid particular attention to hybrid workplace strategy and the challenge of having work-from-home staff return to the office.

 Easy to follow reviews of how to develop a workplace strategy are provided by Eley and Marmot and Springer.

 Workplace consultants

 Workplace strategies tend to be developed by specialist workplace consultants or the service may provided from within an architectural practice.
 Savage notes that: "The successful implementation of a workplace strategy requires an interdisciplinary team, internal and external to the organization ...
 A workplace consultant may be retained to engage the team, help define success criteria, manage the process, and assess results."

 External workplace consultants are professionals from a number of backgrounds: business management, interior design and architecture, building surveying, real estate and facilities management, human resources and building research.
-The Workplace Consulting Organization (WCO) is the professional body for consultants offering workplace strategy services.